 19. Woe to him who says to a tree, “Awake!”
 And to a dumb stone, “Arise!
 It teaches!”
 Look at it!
 Gold and silver, and no spirit in it at all.

-20. But Jehovah is in His holy temple.
+20. But the Lord is in His holy temple.
 Be silent before Him, all the earth!

 ¶1.
-A prayer of Habakkuk the prophet upon Shigionoth.
+The prayer of Habakkuk the prophet, with shiggions:

 5. Before him went a plague, and a flame went before His feet.